osuosl/iam/README.md

 documentation](https://www.postgresql.org/docs/9.2/static/index.html) and [the MySQL documentation](http://dev.mysql.com/doc/refman/5.7/en/windows-installation.html).

-If you have problems getting setting up IaM try the following:
+If you have problems setting up IaM try the following:

 - Read the `dockerfiles/app` file to see how we setup the docker environments, which are known to work.
 This may require some digging, but should give you a